UoBCS/3rd-year/hci/assignments/assignment1/assignment-notes.md

 The main roles of tourists is to collaboratively book guided tours (preferrably not virtual) and check parks equipment.
 Their tasks involve:

-- Collaborative planning of tours and share them with others in the same area (which can be rated by the latter)
+- Collaborative planning of tours and share them with others in the same area (which can be rated by the latter).
-- Check and book park equipment
+- Check and book park equipment.
-- Find walking/bike tours
+- Find walking/bike tours.
-- Buy from botanic gardens

 ### Local people

-The main roles of local people in regards to the mobile app is to collaboratively plan ... with other families or between themselves.
+The main roles of local people in regards to the mobile app is to collaboratively plan tours or activities with other families or between themselves.
 Their tasks involve:

+- Collaborative planning of tours and sharing of the latter.
+- Booking tickets for events/festivals.
+- Booking venues for family fun or weddings.
+- Buy from botanical gardens.
--
+- Apply for memberships.

 ### School teachers

+School teachers may be part of the local people user group, however they require additional tasks including organisation of school trips which in turn contains all documents and administration aspects of organising a trip.

 # Requirements gathering techniques and their impact on the goal

 In this section we are going to explore the different requirements gathering techniques, how they can be used efficiently and for which aspect of the research they are useful.

 The research wants to get insights on the important aspects of interactions with green spaces:

-- what are the difficulties of the planning phase?
 - what are the current practices to plan outdoor activities?
+- what are the difficulties of such planning phase?
-- is the prospect of having a unified and focussed (in terms of area, e.g. Birmingham) app appealing?
+- is the prospect of having a unified and focussed (in terms of area, e.g. Birmingham and information availability) app appealing?

 In this regard we are going to explore the 3 different methods of requirements gathering: questionnaires, interviews and observation methods.

 ## Questionnaires

 Questionnaires involve administering a set of written questions to a sample population of users.
 They can help determine the needs of users, current work practices and attitudes to new system ideas. [user-req-analysis.pdf]
-Using questionnaires it is possible to target a large sample of people.
+When using questionnaires it is possible to target a large sample of people.
 This is useful to gather data on a wide variety of topics, quickly and cheaply.
 Questionnaires are more efficient when they mainly provide quantitative data (although nothing prevents from qualitative data to be used).
 However questionnaires are not useful in situations when possible new insights might be captured by follow-up (flexible) questions which are not included in the questionnaire.
+Moreover participants may rush the questionnaire or give inaccurate answers.
+Interpretation of the questions may vary from individual to individual if the query is not correctly formulated.
 This leads us to the analysis of interviews.

 ## Interviews

 As [user-req-analysis.pdf] states, interviewing is a commonly used technique where users, stakeholders and domain experts are questioned to gain information about their needs or requirements in relation to the new system.
 Interviews are usually semi-structured based on a series of fixed questions with scope for the user to expand on their responses.

 This technique can obtain private aspects of behaviour and collect detailed qualitative data.
 When dealing with different groups of stakeholders a semi-structured approach must be taken: start with structured/base questions and, towards the end, try to uncover additional information not planned in the questions.

+The advantage of using interviews instead of questionnaires is that new ideas may arise during the conversation that could not be captured by a questionnaire.
+This gives

 ## Observation